 Dinner has a ‘cocktail’ dress code.
 Men are expected to wear a jacket and tie while women should wear a dressy cocktail number.
 It really adds to the sophisticated ambiance for everyone to ‘dress up’ and make an effort.

 Don’t worry about how much pack: each suite can easily accommodate several suitcases and obviously there’s no weight limit.
 If you are going on safari or Rovos Air, both of which have strict luggage limits, ask your Africa Safari Expert to arrange storage for your extra bags.
-Here is what to pack for a safari.

 How your days will pass